Adjust your colors properly with monitor calibrators.

 The calibration process requires minimum user involvement and is completed automatically regardless of whether you’re using the best monitor calibration for photographers or an entry-level device.

-You don’t have to organize any special conditions for the calibration such as turning off the lights or covering the screen with a dark fabric – the calibration should be done in the exact conditions you work on the monitor every day.
+You don’t have to organize any special conditions for the calibration such as turning off the lights or covering the screen with a dark fabric or a monitor cover – the calibration should be done in the exact conditions you work on the monitor every day.

 To make calibration as effective as possible, you need to work in a “calibrated” environment.
 Your workspace should be protected from strong lighting, especially if it falls directly onto the screen.